mxagar/mxagar.github.io/_posts/2026-01-20-diffusion-for-developers.markdown

 If you want to deepen your understanding, the best next step is to [run the notebook yourself](https://github.com/mxagar/diffusion-examples/blob/main/ddpm/ddpm.ipynb), visualize the diffusion process, and experiment with the model's components.
 Small changes in schedules, architectures, or datasets can lead to very different behaviors.

 [In the next post](https://mikelsagardia.io/posts/), I'll move toward more practical diffusion workflows using Hugging Face Diffusers and modern text-to-image models.
-As always, comments, questions, and suggestions are more than welcome :)
+As always, comments, questions, and suggestions are more than welcome :smile:

 <br>